 Teach Starter unfortunately didn’t exist yet either.
-The time I used to create everything from scratch could have been better invested in learning about my new class; their needs, quirks and prior experiences.
+The time I used to create everything from scratch could have been better invested in learning about my new class; their needs, quirks, and prior experiences.

 Beg, Borrow and Steal Your Way to an Awesome Classroom Setup!

 I’m not suggesting you actually steal items from anyone!
 Make sure you visit some other teachers in your school, particularly those with rooms similar in shape and size to yours, to steal amazing classroom setup ideas.
 Where has the teacher put the desk?
 What does the entryway look like?
 How are resources stored?
-How are walls utilized for diplays?
+How are walls utilized for displays?

 Make it Feel Warm

-We want our students to have that warm fuzzy feeling of belonging when they walk into their classroom.
-That feeling doesn’t come from a perfectly curated ‘grammable space; it comes from a familiar and welcoming purpose-built space made with them in mind.
+We want our students to have that warm and fuzzy feeling of belonging when they walk into their classroom.
+That feeling doesn’t come from a perfectly curated ‘grammable space’; it comes from a familiar and welcoming purpose-built space made with them in mind.
 Your amazing classroom setup will set the tone for the year you’ll share there together.

 As a general rule of thumb, anything you purchase using school funds (the stuff you claim back immediately by submitting a receipt), belongs to your employer.
 It will have to stay at your school, even if you transfer.

 Anything you purchase privately, but for use in your classroom, is yours to keep as you move about into different rooms and even if you change schools.
-Keep your receipts for these classroom setup purchases, as you may be able to claim them at tax time (check with your tax agent).
+Keep your receipts for these classroom setup purchases, as you may be able to claim them at tax time (check with your accountant).

-If you’re eyeing off an amazing classroom resource that you couldn’t bear to eventually leave, consider buying it yourself.
+If you’re eyeing an amazing classroom resource that you couldn’t bear to eventually leave, consider buying it yourself.